triton-droids/simulation/README.md

 # Triton Droids Humanoid Robot Simulator
-Welcome to the **Triton Droids** (mjx) codebase!
-We are the first club at UCSD and second in the nation to embark on the mission of building a humanoid robot.
-This codebase serves as the foundation for training reinforcement learning models, evaluating learned policies, and enabling sim-to-sim transfer to improve the robustness and generalization of our robot.
+Official repository for **Triton Droids** simulations.

 ## Installation and Configuration
 Please refer to [setup.md](doc\setup.md) for installation and configuration steps.

 ## Project Overview
 This simulator codebase provides a platform for:
-- **Train**: Use the MuJoCo simulation environment to let the robot interact with the MJX environment and learn a policy that maximizes the designed rewards.
+- **Train**: Use the MJX simulation environment to learn a policy that maximizes the designed rewards.

 - **Play**: Test and evaluate the trained policies in the simulator.